How to Add a User to Sudoers on Ubuntu 22.04 | 20.04

 Replace “username” with the username of the new user you created.
 This command searches the system’s password file for the user’s name and displays their account information, such as their home directory and login shell.

-It’s crucial to understand that the system stores information related to new and existing users in the file located at /etc/passwd.
-This file references user details, such as the user name, user ID, group ID, home directory, and shell.
-This information serves various purposes, such as authentication, authorization, and system administration tasks.
-It is highly recommended to keep this file up-to-date and accurate for seamless system management.
+Understand that the system stores new and existing user information in the /etc/passwd file.
+This file contains crucial user details, including user name, user ID, group ID, home directory, and shell.
+These details facilitate authentication, authorization, and system administration tasks.
+Therefore, regularly update and maintain this file for seamless system management.

 In the next section, having acquired knowledge about adding a user to the system, you will learn how to grant sudo privileges to the newly added or existing user.
 To achieve this, execute the command below: